venysssssssssss/AwsOverview/README.md

 - **Compliance** with data governance and legal requirements: data never leaves a region without your explicit permission
 - **Proximity** to customers: reduced latency
-- **Available** services within a Region: new services and new features aren’t available in every Region
+- **Available** services within a Region: new services and new features aren't available in every Region
 - **Pricing**: pricing varies region to region and is transparent in the service pricing page

 ### 2.12.
 AWS Availability Zones